‘The Ever-Changing Flow’ a Digital Diorama

 Getty Foundation — Pacific Standard Time 2024

 The Ever-Changing Flow is a multimedia diorama commissioned for the Natural History Museum of Los Angeles’ centennial exhibition, Reframing Dioramas, as part of the Getty Foundation’s Pacific Standard Time 2024 initiative.
-The installation presents five ecological epochs of the Los Angeles River, tracing its transformation from natural watershed to urban infrastructure and culminating in a speculative future of habitat restoration.
+Selected as one of three artists through a competitive proposal process, the work traces five ecological epochs of the Los Angeles River—from natural watershed to urban infrastructure—culminating in a future vision of habitat restoration.

-I led concept development and execution for the project, shaping the narrative structure, visual language, and technical approach in close collaboration with museum curators, fabricators, and media partners.
-The work blends extended-reality technologies with traditional museum materials—including fabricated plant life and taxidermy—using projection-mapped 3D animations to activate the diorama’s background environment.
+As the lead artist, I guided the project from concept through execution, shaping the narrative structure, visual language, sound design, fabrication, and technical approach in close collaboration with museum curators, scientists, fabricators, and media partners.
+The installation blends extended-reality technologies with traditional museum materials—including fabricated plant life and taxidermy—using projection-mapped 3D animation to reimagine the historic art of dioramas for a contemporary audience.

-The project required balancing artistic interpretation with scientific accuracy, institutional constraints, and long-term durability within a museum setting.
-I developed a system that could communicate complex ecological history across generations while remaining relatable, engaging, and maintainable over a year-long exhibition run.
+The project required balancing artistic interpretation with scientific accuracy, institutional constraints, and long-term durability.
+I developed a narrative framework capable of communicating complex ecological history across generations while remaining accessible, engaging, and sustainable over a year-long exhibition run.

-This initiative was endorsed by Friends of the Los Angeles River (FoLAR), aligning the installation with ongoing community-based habitat restoration efforts.
-Through this collaboration, the work invites museum visitors to see themselves as participants in shaping the future of Los Angeles’ public landscapes.
+Endorsed by Friends of the Los Angeles River (FoLAR), the installation aligns with ongoing community-based habitat restoration efforts, inviting museum visitors to see themselves as participants in shaping the future of Los Angeles’ public landscapes.

 Exhibited September 2024 – September 2025.